Web3bazaar/Project-submissions/readme.md

 description :   < Small introduction of the project>
 chainId :  < Id of the chain in hex >
 discord : < Discord channel>
-twitter : <twitter account of channel>
+twitter : <Twitter account of channel>
-github  : <github of the project>
+github  : <Github of the project>
-website : <project site url>
+website : <Project site url>
-banner  : <banner of the project>
+banner  : <Banner of the project>
-opensea_collections : <list of the opensea collection owned by the project>
+opensea_collections : <List of the opensea collection owned by the project>
     itens : {
-      name : <name of the project>
+      name : <Name of the project>
-      link : <link for the collection>
+      link : <Link for the collection>
     }
-assets : <list of the contract used by project>
+assets : <List of the contract used by project>
   itens
   {
     projectName     : <Name of the asset>